The Police, Fire Brigade, Ambulance Service, and Search & Rescue are lifelines to the general public and the first port of call in an emergency.

 Remove distractions presented by graphics and image carousels.

-Once the Recite Me assistive toolbar is installed on a website, these access barriers can be broken down.
+Once the Recite Me accessibility plugin toolbar is installed on a website, these access barriers can be broken down.
 By making single or multiple adjustments to create a genuinely inclusive online experience, users can:

 Personalise font size, type, and colour options to make each web page easier to read.